Winston-Salem’s culinary history is so rich, we serve it up one trail at a time…

 Food Republic – Don’t Tell Me Moravian Cookies are Only for the Holiday Season

 Skimbaco Lifestyle – Taste the Goodness of the Moravian Cookie Trail in Winston-Salem, N.C.

 Skimbaco Lifestyle – North Carolina: Your Holiday Cookie Headquarters

-Efficient and economical are hallmarks of Moravian lifestyle even right down to their cooking methods and recipes or “receipts.”
+Efficient and economical are hallmarks of the Moravian lifestyle even right down to their cooking methods and recipes or “receipts.”
 And no better example of both being served up today is in the form of the Moravian Pie.
-For more than 260 years here in Winston-Salem – home to the second largest community of Moravians – many accomplished cooks have perfected this savory dish transforming leftover meats by filling flaky pie crusts and adding just the perfect amount of velvety, rich broth gravy.
+For more than 260 years here in Winston-Salem – home to the second-largest community of Moravians – many accomplished cooks have perfected this savory dish transforming leftover meats by filling flaky pie crusts and adding just the perfect amount of velvety, rich broth gravy.

 Like the Moravians that first baked them, the pies themselves reflect the practical roots of the devout Christians who settled in this area of North Carolina in 1753.
 And the hallmark that sets the Moravian pie apart from today’s “pot pies” is the noticeable absence of vegetables — served on the side, but not in the filling.
 But we bet that even the most skeptical of pot pie enthusiasts will quickly forget this omission as soon as they devour their first delicious slice.

 Wondering where to try authentic (and even some not so traditional) chicken pie while in Winston-Salem?
 It’s as easy as…well, (Moravian) pie.